heysokam/confy/readme.md

 - [x] multi-file build

 **TODO**:
+- [ ] Correctly select `C` or `C++` compiler inside a seq (works globally for the entire sequence, but should be per file)
 - [ ] Simultaneous multi-file compiling (-jN)  (using execProcesses)
+- [ ] windres
+  - [ ] with zig cc  (milestone feature for zig 0.11/0.12, request accepted on 2022.apr.09. https://github.com/ziglang/zig/issues/9564)
+  - [ ] with mingw   (note: only if/when mingw support is implemented)
 - [ ] (non-zigcc) `-d` dependencies files management for headers.
 - [ ] fix: need to force rebuild on non-zig compilers
 - [ ] fix: make-to-confy missing ld flags